Cherry Falls: Production

 In October 1998, Variety announced Geoffrey Wright as director.
 Wright promised an intelligent script full of irony.
 In 1999, the filmmakers began scouting locations in Virginia, using the town square in Warrenton; the high school used in the film was Thomas Jefferson High School, located in Richmond.
 The residents of Richmond lambasted the making of the film because of its brutality.

 The film's set was described as "tense" by writer Ken Selden, due to the thirty-day production schedule falling behind, which led to budget issues from October Films.
 Director Geoffrey Wright kept Selden's original script relatively unchanged, but re-wrote the film's final "orgy scene", which had originally been conceived by Selden as featuring the teenagers having a mass sex party under a giant white sheet.
-Wright opted to shoot the scene with the cast nude, which resulted in much of the scene being cut in order to avoid an X rating.
+Wright opted to shoot the scene with the cast nude, which resulted in much of the scene being cut in order to avoid an NC-17 rating.

 Release

 Cherry Falls was shopped at the Cannes film market in 1999, and was sold for theatrical distribution in all international territories across the world.
 The film had a tentative theatrical release scheduled for November 2000.
 However, the film was troubled by censor disapproval in the United States, and the distributors' relationship with USA Films led the company to make the decision to release it as a television movie in the United States, syndicated on the USA Network.
-As a result, it became (and remains) the most expensive television film ever made, with a production budget of $14 million.
+As a result, it unintentionally became (and remains) the most expensive television film ever made, with a production budget of $14 million.
 Cherry Falls was released in the United States on October 20, 2000.

-The film did, however, have successful theatrical runs in the United Kingdom and throughout Europe.
+The film had successful theatrical runs in the United Kingdom and throughout Europe.
 It opened in the United Kingdom on August 25, 2000.